-While the above EUTF Monitoring and Evaluation Framework is in the process of being developed, the EUD Ankara uses efficient monitoring tools under its ongoing EUTF actions: Steering Committee Meetings, External Monitoring and regular reporting.
+While the above EUTF Monitoring and Evaluation Framework is in the process of being developed, the EU Delegation in Ankara uses efficient monitoring tools under its ongoing EUTF actions: Steering Committee Meetings, External Monitoring and regular reporting.

 4.6.
 Evaluation and audit